JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - https://www.ownhammer.com/store/
 - Celestion makes some of the best
 - [Some good free ones](https://www.redwirez.com/free1960g12m25s.jsp) which is demoed [in this video](https://www.youtube.com/watch?v=jugofWFouLE)
 - "I have the ampli firebox nd was considering the Iridium until I bought some OwnHammer IRs.
-The OwnHammer’s sound WAY better than the stock Atomic IRs.
+The OwnHammer's sound WAY better than the stock Atomic IRs.
 Also, I thought a single cab/speaker IR was just that...a single IR...but no. They are so many different types of mic choices and mic placements that come with a single $7.99 purchase.
-I didn’t count, but I’d guess around 40-50 different choices in the zip file.
-I’m no expert, but to me the Ownhammer’s are way less “woofy”? and the pick attack sounds much more natural.
+I didn't count, but I'd guess around 40-50 different choices in the zip file.
+I'm no expert, but to me the Ownhammer's are way less "woofy"? and the pick attack sounds much more natural.
 I know, sounds can be hard to explain."
 - Beyerdynamic by signing up to a list https://youtu.be/pTLu6HpBFBA&t=300s
 - "PSA: If you prefer the sound of one of these over the others, it's almost certainly the IRs you prefer.
 Don't buy IR loaders on sound.
 Buy for the features that you need, and then get some Ownhammer IRs and sound spectacular regardless."
 - "I agree that changing the IRs in the Amplifire makes a big difference.
-They are stock matched cabs in this video, but when I’ve recorded and gigged with the AA3 I’ve used third party cabs, usually Michael Britt’s."
+They are stock matched cabs in this video, but when I've recorded and gigged with the AA3 I've used third party cabs, usually Michael Britt's."
 - "Saw a clip today of the Axe II, Amplifire and Zoom G3n doing Plexi tones.
 Once the same OwnHammer impulse was added, they all sound spot on to each other" [AXEFX vs Amplifire vs Zoom G3x](https://www.youtube.com/watch?v=EtZlAzVQ7EE)

 # Lightweight Cabs #